GSA-TTS/10x-website/investments/05-investments-in-tools-for-feds.md

 ### <span>Code.gov</span>

 Open source code is a great way to save money and time by reusing code that has already been developed and tested.
-10x created code.gov to help agency partners and developers find and use open source code.
+10x created <span>Code.gov</span> to help agency partners and developers find and use open source code.
 Check out <a class="usa-link usa-link--external" rel="noreferrer" target="_blank" href="https://code.gov/">Code.gov</a>.

 ### De-risking government technology

 Tech failures are frequently in the news, but they aren't inevitable.
 10x developed De-Risking Guides (one for federal audiences and one for state), to provide actionable guidance on the realities of development and how to deliver successful custom tech.
-Explore the <a class="usa-link" rel="noreferrer" target="_blank" href="https://derisking-guide.18f.gov/">De-risking Guides</a>.
+Explore the <a class="usa-link usa-link--external" rel="noreferrer" target="_blank" href="https://derisking-guide.18f.gov/">De-risking Guides</a>.

 ### Federalist
 (now <span>cloud.gov</span> Pages)

 It is really inefficient for each federal agency to have to figure out how to host secure websites.
 10x built Federalist (now <span>cloud.gov</span> Pages) to allow agencies to quickly launch attractive, secure, and accessible public websites.
 See <a class="usa-link usa-link--external" rel="noreferrer" target="_blank" href="https://cloud.gov/pages">cloud.gov Pages</a>.

 ### Low-code/no-code